 In fact, Japanese is considered one of the most unique languages in the world with no direct derivative language that birthed it.
 Other such languages include Sumerian, Korean and many Native American languages.

-7. ローマ字 (ローマじ) — Romaji, a.k.a. the romanization of Japanese words, has interesting origins.
+15. ローマ字 (ローマじ) — Romaji, a.k.a. the romanization of Japanese words, has Christian roots

 One would think romaji would have come about during trade relations and early interactions with European countries in the 16th century.
-This, however, is not entirely the case.
+But this isn’t the whole story.

 Romaji was developed in the 1500s by a Japanese Catholic who wanted to help European missionaries evangelize and promote their Jesuit religion in Japan without having to learn the complex character systems of Japanese.

-Later on, as more and more people began to visit Japan, romaji became refined as a tool for aiding non-Japanese learners verbally sound out Japanese characters.
+Later on, as more and more people began to visit Japan, romaji became refined as a tool to help non-Japanese learners verbally sound out Japanese characters.

-8. Japanese is the ninth most commonly spoken language in the entire world.
+20. Japanese is the 13th most commonly spoken language in the entire world

 This seems to be changing, however.
 People outside of Japan are becoming more and more interested in learning the language.

-Like English speakers learning Japanese, English is especially difficult to learn for the native Japanese student due to vastly different grammar and writing systems.
+Like English speakers learning Japanese, English is especially difficult to learn for the average Japanese student due to the vastly different grammar and writing systems.

 Did you find a fact or two that surprised you on this list?
 Japanese is such a unique language with an even more unique history.
 If Japanese is the language you’ve chosen to learn, you’ve made a great choice!